- HTML Tutorial

 1. Rectangles

-fillRect(x, y, width, height): Draws a filled rectangle.strokeRect(x, y, width, height): Draws the outline of a rectangle.clearRect(x, y, width, height): Clears part of the canvas.
+fillRect(x, y, width, height): Draws a solid, colored rectangle.strokeRect(x, y, width, height): Draws just the outline of a rectangle.clearRect(x, y, width, height): Makes a specific area transparent (acts like an eraser).

 <canvas id="rectCanvas" width="400" height="200"></canvas>